WTTJ/dot_hackerpledge/README.md

 **Does this pledge have legal status?**

 No. Still, it represents a strong, public commitment towards a hacker-friendly culture in the workplace.

+**What is the value of this pledge?**

+Supporting this pledge means two things for a company:
+ * it shares most of the values of the hacker community.
+ * it is actually capable of coming out publicly to support them.
+Most large companies sunk in bureaucracy wouldn't be able to.

 **As a company, how do I support the pledge?**